 The tunnel environment differs from the field, so the type and timing of insects and diseases also differs.
-For example, spider mites and aphids are more frequent pest in tunnels than outdoors, and foliar diseases are typically more problematic in tunnels due to humidity levels.
-The use of biological insect controls is more practical in tunnels than outdoors due to the enclosed space, high crop value, and extensive information developed for many crops.
+For example, spider mites and aphids are more frequent pests in tunnels than outdoors, and foliar diseases in tunnels are typically due to humidity levels.
+The use of biological insect controls is more practical in tunnels than outdoors due to the (at least partly) enclosed space, high crop value, and extensive information developed for many crops.
 See the University of Vermont’s high tunnel pest management web site for more information.
 Maintaining the area around the perimeter of the tunnel with mowing and trimming is a passive way of minimizing mammalian pests by reducing cover.